 - Nondestructive Testing

-Not only does Spartan College give its student the skills to acquire needed credentials in these occupations, but they also act as your employment advocate due to their industry partnerships.
+Not only does Spartan College give its students the skills to acquire needed credentials in these occupations, but they also act as your employment advocates due to their industry partnerships.
 Graduates from Spartan Colleges Tulsa campus get hired because Spartan is considered a preferred training institution by companies like: